embedded-office/canopen-stack/docs/_api_tpdo/co-tpdo-trig-pdo.md

 <!--more-->

-### Description
+## Description

-The function call will immediatelly initiate the TPDO transmission, independent on the TPDO communication type settings in the object dictionary.
+The function call will immediately initiate the TPDO transmission, independent on the TPDO communication type settings in the object dictionary.

-#### Prototype
+### Prototype

 ```c
 void COTPdoTrigPdo(CO_TPDO *pdo, uint16_t num);